usmcgeek/meccg/README.md

    To control spell check, use the "mark errors" option.
  * Added support for French, German, and Spanish spell check dictionaries
  * Auto-replace to add special characters (fix Dunadan, Nazgul, etc, automatically)
+ * Promo Icon field added
+ * Easily add a Card set icon (like the DC team does)

+## 5 Aug 2020
+ * Added Full Art styles based on Chan's mockups for fun
+ * Updated more classic style card templates

 ## 4 Aug 2020
  * Added upscaled version of the classic frames from the old templates